CarJem/ManiacEditor/docs/entities/ChemPool.rst

 Chemical Pool
 =======
 **Bio:**
-Places the bouncy pools used in Chemical Plants Act 2
+Places the bouncy pools used in Chemical Plant Act 2

 Attributes:
 -------------
 **Type**:

 	* 0 – Blue Pool, hazardous
 	* 1 – Green Pool, bounces the player very high
 	* 2 – Turquoise Pool, bounces player progressively higher to standard jump Height
 	* 3 - ???
 (Non Solid Pool)

+**Size**:

-**Size**: The area covered by the pool, in pixels
+The area covered by the pool, in pixels

+**NOTE**:

-**NOTE**: Do not set type to 0 in levels other than Chemical Plant Zone, the game will crash!
+Do not set type to 0 in levels other than Chemical Plant Zone, the game will crash!